Zabzx/Zabzx/README.md

 # Welcome to my GitHub profile 🙏

-## My name is Ziabeher Phillips, a 21 year old UI / UX Developer based in the Caribbean.
+## I'm Ziabeher, a 21 year old Full Stack Developer based in the Caribbean.
 ---

 For 2 years, I have been building Web Applications, learning new technologies and improving as a developer.
-I am currently learning backend development with Node.JS and Express.
+Currently building full stack applications with node and express.
 (I am always coding, any gap on my github profile is me learning a new technology or physically unable to type)

 ---